UoB-COMSM0166/2025-group-30/README.md

 ### Requirements

+#### Ideation Process

+During the first week of the project, we held a team meeting to discuss the types of games we were interested in, what made them appealing, and how we could implement our creative ideas.
+After in-depth discussion and brainstorming, we came up with five potential game concepts.
+We then evaluated each one based on feasibility and playability, and ultimately selected the grass-catching game as our final project choice.

 #### Inspiration

-In the first week of our game project, we held a team meeting to discuss various game ideas based on our understanding of different game concepts.
-We evaluated each idea based on familiarity, innovation, and feasibility, ultimately brainstorming five potential game concepts.
-After thorough discussion, we conducted a vote, and the Grass Catching Game emerged as the final winner.

-The inspiration for our grass-catching game comes from Mole's World.
-Unlike the grass-catching mechanics in Mole's World, where the grass follows a parabolic trajectory, our game adopts a vertical free-fall motion, emphasizing players' reaction speed and precise judgment.
-Additionally, the grass may have different falling speeds and shapes, allowing for difficulty adjustments that present players with more challenging grass-catching tasks.
+Our creative inspiration came from a classic mini-game in Mole Manor.
+While preserving the core mechanics of the original game, we introduced several innovative modifications.
+First, we changed the direction in which the grass falls—from a diagonal trajectory to a vertical drop.
+This adjustment enhances players’ sensitivity to speed and positioning, effectively improving their reaction times.
+Second, we added a two-player mode, allowing friends to play together.
+This not only increases the level of interaction but also adds to the fun, creating a more engaging gameplay experience.

 #### Prototype